Network Support Standards.pdfNetwork Support Standards.pdfNetworking 3A Syllabus.pdfNetworking 3A Syllabus.pdf

 requirements will be forced to complete a separate project.
 Final Project Grades will be posted in Semester 2 in the following classes: Senior Seminar, Speech, Economics & Tech Class.

-Length: | 1 Semester |
+Length: 1 Semester Credit

-This one semester course (1 credit): Meeting days will be an A/B Format (every other day) for the entire school year.
+Meeting days will be an A/B Format (every other day) for the entire school year.
 The Semester 1 grade will be a mid-term grade and will be available on the report card.
 The one course credit will transcripted at the end of Semester 2.